hercychang/prep-step-1/part7-control_flow/iterators.md

 `do` and `end` keywords.
 Blocks are like anonymous methods.
 They receive arguments at the start of the block and execute a series of statements using those arguments.
 The arguments are comma-separated and enclosed in pipes (`||`).
-Convention recommends using curly braces to denote single-line blocks and `do` and `end` to denote multiline ones:
+Convention is to use curly braces to denote single-line blocks and `do` and `end` to denote multiline ones:

 ```ruby
 ["a", "b", "c"].each do |char|